GiulianaOlmos/GiulianaOlmos/README.md

 I am currently working on integrations with NodeJs and user interfaces with Angular.
 During my free time I collaborate and mentor in projects with ReactJs.
-I am a Co-organizer in @ReactLadies (I love to participate in the communities).
+I am a Co-organizer in ReactLadies (I love to participate in the communities).

 Skills: ReactJs / JS / HTML / CSS / NodeJS / Express / MySQL / MongoDB